 The sole exception to this might be a small subgenre of films that dealt with what might be termed interstellar sexual fantasies – visits to alien worlds inhabited by all-female societies.
 These included the likes of Abbott and Costello Go to Mars (1953), Cat Women of the Moon (1953), Devil Girl from Mars (1954), Fire Maidens of Outer Space (1956), Queen of Outer Space and Missile to the Moon (1959) – all of which are incredibly bad films.
 They function as male sexual fantasies – firstly, in their conception of space as being inhabited by an excess of desirable and available women, and secondly, in the assumption that such Amazonian societies needed to be tamed and overthrown by a male presence.
 It is feeble to think that after being presented with the idea of being able to conquer the universe, that all humanity could then imagine was that the only conquering that needed to be done was to put women who had gotten above their station back in their place.

-The script comes from people who should have known better, including Charles Beaumont, a fine fantasy writer who wrote 7 Faces of Dr Lao (1964), as well as various scripts for The Twilight Zone (1959-63), the great Night of the Eagle/Burn, Witch, Burn (1961) and Roger Corman’s The Masque of Red Death (1964), as well as a story from Ben Hecht, one of Hollywood’s most respected screenwriters with the likes of Gunga Din (1939), Spellbound (1945), Notorious (1946) and Kiss of Death (1947).
+The script comes from people who should have known better, including Charles Beaumont, a fine fantasy writer who wrote 7 Faces of Dr Lao (1964), as well as various scripts for The Twilight Zone (1959-63), the great Night of the Eagle/Burn, Witch, Burn (1961) and Roger Corman’s The Masque of the Red Death (1964).
+(See below for Charles Beaumont’s other films).
+The film also has a story from Ben Hecht, one of Hollywood’s most respected screenwriters with the likes of Gunga Din (1939), Spellbound (1945), Notorious (1946) and Kiss of Death (1947).
 Beaumont clearly knows enough science to be aware that the film’s depiction of Venus with an Earth-like atmosphere is not one supported by science but then throws such considerations away with lines like “You don’t accidentally land on a planet 26 million miles away,” “That’s what I would have said but it appears that all things are possible in space.”

 Of all these outer space sex fantasies, Queen of Outer Space is probably the most absurd.
 The abovementioned fantasies of desirability and of putting women who have gotten the silly notion of running things for themselves into their heads into their place is played to a greater extreme than in all the others.
 All the women wear bright-coloured mini-skirts with low cleavages and high heels – the effect of them trying to run in high heels and wave around oversized rayguns comes out quite laughably.
 Similarly the film shows them as being unable to do anything on their own and reliant on men to solve problems for them.
 Beaumont throws in incredibly condescending lines like: “How could a bunch of women invent a gizmo like that [the raygun]?”
 “And sure if they did, how could they even aim it?
 You know what women drivers are like?”
 Even the queen is shown as embittered and hateful of men because of the loss of her beauty and desirability – when her disfigurement is revealed, Eric Fleming’s reaction is not one of understanding or sympathy but to repeatedly regale her about how hideous she looks.
 Beauty, stupidity and willing subservience, that was what men wanted of women in the 1950s.
 The film makes the point as clearly as possible.